 Coyote Logistics was co-founded by Jeff and Marianne Silver in 2006 with the intention of creating a better service experience to shippers in the transportation industry.
 Coyote’s commitment to providing visibility and reliability to its customers separated it from other providers, raising industry standards for both service metrics and customer satisfaction.
 As the supply chain market adapts to match higher customer expectations and evolving technologies, so does Coyote.
 The company had a strong foundation to begin with, and it continues to build upon it.

-Coyote specializes in truckload (dry, temperature-controlled, open-deck, and more), less-than-truckload, and intermodal (specialized rail) modes and cross-border transportation for more than 14,000 shippers, from Fortune 100 companies to small businesses, across many different industries.
-Coyote’s ever-growing network of more than 40,000 transportation providers is one of the largest in the industry.
+Twelve years after its founding, Chicago-based Coyote has grown to a pack of over 3,000 employees operating in offices throughout North America and Europe.
+Coyote specializes in truckload (dry van, temperature-controlled, open-deck, and more), less-than-truckload, and intermodal (specialized rail) modes, and cross-border transportation for more than 14,000 shippers, from Fortune 100 companies to small businesses, across many different industries.
+Coyote’s ever-growing network of more than 40,000 transportation providers is crucial to fueling its No Excuses™ commitment to shippers.

 After becoming a UPS company in 2015, Coyote gained access to the largest asset fleet in the country, adding UPS asset utilization, air freight, customs brokerage, and global freight forwarding to its portfolio of services.
 Backed by an internal team of transportation experts and software developers, Coyote designs and builds its technology in house.
 Coyote is committed to providing superior visibility, passing its technologies onto carriers and shippers through its web portal (Coyote.com) and mobile applications (CoyoteGO® for carriers, CoyoteHOWL™ for shippers).